jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2019/07/2019-07-31-jordan-peterson-on-freedom-of-speech.md

 > "... there is a simple rule about vital and free companies, communities, and societies: You never punish bad ideas.
 Instead, you counter bad ideas with better ideas." --- Robert C. Martin (from ["Thought Police"](https://blog.cleancoder.com/uncle-bob/2017/08/09/ThoughtPolice.html))

+> "Freedom of expression is not even all good...
+But we'd rather protect that freedom, rather than get to the point na bawal ka nang mag-reklamo sa Facebook..." --- John Hofileña (from [a facebook post](https://www.facebook.com/john.hofilena/posts/10221441601097027))